jwhite37/csc253Midterm/README.md

     return x;
 ```

-Following this we execute the remaining opcodes, which are fairly straight forward and not particularly interesting when it comes to function calls.
+Following this we execute the remaining opcodes after resetting the `stack_pointer` in `ceval.c` to the one returned to us by the reference passing in `call_function`.
+The remaining opcodes are fairly straight forward and not particularly interesting when it comes to function calls.
 We store our result onto the value stack, print out the value, load nothing onto the value stack and exit the frame!